WerWolv/Documentation/pattern_language/core-language/variable-placement.md

 ### Global variables

 Sometimes it’s necessary to store data globally while the pattern is running.
 For this global variables can be used.
-The syntax is the same as with placed variables but are missing the _@_ placement instruction at the end.
+The syntax is the same as with placed variables but without the _@_ placement instruction at the end.

 ```rust
 u32 globalVariable;